-Annual Principal Investigator (PI) meeting: If an award is made, at least one project participant will be required to attend an annual investigator meeting for each year of funding.
+Annual Principal Investigator (PI) meeting: If an award is made, at least one project participant will be expected to attend the annual Joint ARM/ASR User Facility and Principal Investigator meeting for each year of funding.
 Reasonable travel expenses may be included as part of the project budget.

-D. Fusion Energy Sciences (FES)

-Program Website: https://www.energy.gov/science/fes/fusion-energy-sciences or https://science.osti.gov/fes
+Fusion Energy Sciences (FES) Program Website: https://science.osti.gov/fes